openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 ### Node attributes

 Nodes may also have additional attributes.
-For example a `Softmax` node has an `axis` attribute.
-Each attribute may be retrieved using a dedicated method, for example `node.get_axis()`.
+For example, a `Softmax` node has an `axis` attribute.
+Each attribute may be retrieved using a dedicated method, for example, `node.get_axis()`.

 ```python
 >>> node = ng.softmax(data=[[1, 2], [3, 4]], axis=1)